dorven/nokia_task/README.md

 Then it will react to vehicle signals.
 If the vehicle is not yet registered it will register it.
 If it is already registered it will increase it's counter.
 It is not possible to register vehicles with empty ID or an ID which only contains spaces.\
 GetStatistics() method can be used to return vehicle statistics.
 If you use it without parameters then it will give back all vehicles.\
 If you use it with a VehicleType parameter it will give back all vehicles with the given type.\
 The system can be Reseted with Onsignal(Reset).
-It will clear all vehicle statistics and set error counter to 0.\
+It will clear all vehicle statistics, set error counter to 0 and make the system ACTIVE.\
 It is the same reset which happens periodically.
-The only difference is that the periodic reset does not impact STOPPED state but this manual reset does.\
+The only difference is that the periodic reset does not impact STOPPED state but the manual reset does.\
 ACTIVE system can be STOPPED with Stop signal.
 In this state it does not handle signals except manual Reset.\
 With Onsignal(Error) we can indicate error in the camera system.
 This will put the system to ERROR state and it will increase the error counter each time it recieves a vehicle signal.
 It also writes error logs.\
 GetErrorCount() method will give back the error count.